kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/assignment-2-identity-and-limiting-beliefs.md

 **Approach 2:** Listen out for when you say phrases that start with “I can’t”, “I’m not”, “I wish”, “I shouldn’t”.
 These are potential limiting beliefs.

-**Approach 3:** Notice  times when you talk yourself out of actions that would lead you towards your long term goals that are meaningful to you.
+**Approach 3:** Notice  times when you talk yourself out of actions that would lead you towards your long term goals.
 What do you tell yourself in these situations?

 *Here are some examples of limiting beliefs:
-- I shouldn't speak up in class because I probably don’t have the correct answer..
 - I’ll never be successful because I come from a poor background.
 - It’s too late for me to change my time management skills.
-- I’m too young to drive real change in the world.
+- I’m too young to create real change in the world.
 - I don’t have enough money to be in control of my life.
-- They will reject me because I’m not as talented as them.
+- They will reject me because I’m not talented enough.
 - I don’t have time to pursue my dreams.
-- I don’t need help from anyone because I don’t want them to think I’m not skilled nough to succeed on my own.*
+- I don’t want to ask anyone for help because they will think I’m not skilled enough to succeed on my own.*

 ### Task 2 - Limiting Belief Reflection